PdxCodeGuild/Full-Stack-Day-Class/practice/pyramid.md

 Save your solution as `pyramid.html` and `pyramid.css`.

 Recreate [the following layout](pyramidsample.html) using just flexbox.
+You shouldn't use floats or percentage widths at all.

 * Each box should be a `div`
 * Every box has a one pixel black border